MicrosoftDocs/appcenter-docs/docs/distribution/stores/googleplay.md

 * Google requires the first version of your Google Play application to be published to production through the Google console.
 * A Google Play Developer account.
 If you do not have one, you can sign-up at the [Google developer account portal](https://play.google.com/apps/publish/signup).
-* Ensure that you have an API project and a Service account for App Center to create a Google Store connection and to access Google API's on your behalf.
+* Ensure that you have an API project and a Service account for App Center to create a Google Store connection and to access Google APIs on your behalf.
 * Review [prerequisites for Beta and Alpha](https://developer.android.com/distribute/best-practices/launch/beta-tests.html) for more information on these tracks.

 For more information, review [How to use the Google Play console](https://support.google.com/googleplay/android-developer/answer/6112435?hl=en).

 ## Linking your API Project

-Before you can access the API, you must link your Google Play Console to an API project.
+To access the Google API, you must link your Google Play Console to a Google API project.
 In most cases, we recommend that you create a new API project, although current API users can link to an existing API project.
 Keep in mind that each API project can only be linked to a single Google Play Console account.

 **Creating a new API project**